WGBH/AAPB2/app/views/override/help/obtain-metadata.md

 priority in the digitization process.

 To export a limited CSV, you will need to be logged into the AMS.
-From the Records page, you should see all of your organization’s records.
+From the Records page, you should see all of your organization's records.

 Click on the Instantiations tabs on the top left of the Records page.
 Then, click the Operation button, and select Limited CSV from the drop-down menu.
-When the dialog box appears asking if you’d like to export records, click Yes.
+When the dialog box appears asking if you'd like to export records, click Yes.
 Your limited CSV will then be emailed, and you may open it as an Excel spreadsheet or another application that supports CSV such as OpenOffice or GoogleDocs.